-In 2022, ICCROM continues to gather and provide its Member States and partners with credible, measurable evidence of progress towards its goals by systematically monitoring results and measuring the impact of its activities.
+In 2023, ICCROM continues to gather and provide its Member States and partners with credible, measurable evidence of progress towards its goals by systematically monitoring results and measuring the impact of its activities.
 Contacts have been maintained with the European Union through the projects ARCHE and E-RIHS.
 Efforts are still in due course to strengthen the partnership with the Government of Sharjah.
-The partnerships with the British Council and with the Swedish PostKode foundation have been successfully continued.
-We are in the final phase of the UNESCO-Iraq project for the heritage recovery of Mosul.
+The partnerships with the British Council and with the Swedish PostKode Foundation have been successfully continued.
+We finalized the UNESCO-Iraq project for the heritage recovery of Mosul.
 Switzerland has continued to finance the position for the Resource Mobilization Officer.
+Australia Government provided ICCROM with Its contribution for Climate Action for World Heritage through Capacity Development.
+USA department of the State started the contribution for Ukraine.

-As a result of the current difficult financial situation brought on by the Covid-19 pandemic and other economic uncertainties, ICCROM Administration has continued to undertake concrete actions to protect and safeguard, at its best, the institutional activities against potential complex and negative scenarios.
+As a result of the current difficult financial situation brought on by the economic uncertainties, ICCROM Administration has continued to undertake concrete actions to protect and safeguard, at its best, the institutional activities against potential complex and negative scenarios.
 ICCROM is constantly monitoring the evolution in order to evaluate any economic and financial implication on the ICCROM's operations or financial impact in terms of - among others - inflation, exchange rates and interests.
+In this scenario, ICCROM decided to close the position held with Credit Suisse, due to some financial constraints.

-These financial statements cover the period 1 January to 31 December 2022.
-This is the fifth set of financial statements by ICCROM under IPSAS, of which the last three are fully compliant with IPSAS.
+These financial statements cover the period 1 January to 31 December 2023.
+Starting from 2020 Financial Statements, ICCROM has been fully compliant with IPSAS principles.
 The financial statements will be audited on an annual rather than a biennial basis as requested by ICCROM Council.